ImagicTheCat/ImproveSociety/README.md

 Proposals and ideas are written in markdown, in the most possible universal notation.

-The `resources/` directory is for adding any data used in the proposals/ideas files (like pictures or any kind of data).
+The `resources/` directory is for adding any data used in the proposals/ideas (like pictures or any kind of data).